My short bio can be found HERE

 Earlier in the Autumn 2012, 80 MINUTES OF FUNK – a split cassette with Curt Crackrach was released (edition of 100).
 40 minutes compiled on my side is a collection of my TV radio and theater work, field recordings and loose experiments cementing it all together into one lengthy journey.

 The record came out along with a limited edition of the remix LP called ELA AND THEE PROPHETS featuring contributions from artists such as: Silver Strain, Slim Twig, The Drum, Skitter, Dan Melchior, Mushy, U.S. Girls, Os Ovni, Pyramids of Mu, Nattymari and Fostercare.
+It sold out over night.

 In March 2012 I collaborated on Dan Melchior’s record on Northern Spy called Backward Path.